Bowdoin College Catalogue and Academic Handbook

 ASNS 2890 (c, IP) East Asian Environmental History, 1600-2000

 Seminar.
 The Anthropocene defines an epoch in which humans have become the dominant force in shaping their environment.
 Examines the role of East Asia in the emergence of this new era, from the seventeenth century to the present.
 In debating the narrative of ecological change in China, Japan, and Korea, readings and discussions focus on how successive regimes transformed their environments, and conversely, how those environments also structured modern human society.
 Questions what specific political, social, and economic changes triggered the Anthropocene in East Asia; how cultural, religious, and intellectual constructs have conditioned its arrival and acceleration.
 Weekly topics include: commodity frontiers, environmental sustainability, public health, industrial pollution, and nuclear technology.
-Note: This course is part of the following field(s) of study: East Asia.
+Note: This course is part of the following History field(s) of study: East Asia.
 It fulfills the non euro/us requirement for history majors and minors.
 (Same as: HIST 2891, ENVS 2491)

 ASNS 2900 (c, IP, VPA) Hollywood Imagination of Asia